 - (A) Notwithstanding any other provision of these regulations, the items in this section are exempt from the competition requirements but shall comply with the other provisions.
-These items may be solicited and contracted for by the Director of Finance, as the Director deems appropriate.
+These items may be solicited and contracted for by the Chief Procurement Officer, as the Director deems appropriate.
 Funds shall be properly encumbered before the good or service is procured.
 The list of exempt items may be amended by the Board of County Supervisors whenever it deems it appropriate.

 - (B) The exempt items and categories are as follows:

 - 1. Accreditation, testing, and evaluation services;

 - 2. Advertising/media, excluding contracts with advertising agencies to prepare ad layouts;

 - 3. Books, manuscripts, and pamphlets;

 - 4. Booth space at conferences, exhibits, fairs, and product shows;

 - 5. Care, search, and housing of prisoners;

 - 6. Clothing and tool allowances;

 - 7. Commercial, off the shelf training;

 - 8. Conferences and seminars;

 - 9. Any payments made pursuant to court order, jury verdicts, or settlements;

 - 10. Dues, subscriptions (including electronic), publications, and Dunn & Bradstreet reports;

 - 11. Educational films;

 - 12. Freight/mailing charges;

 - 13. Honorarium;

 - 14. Self-insurance claims;

 - 15. Inspection fee and costs;

-- 16. Legal services, including, but not limited to, title examinations and the costs of litigation or regulatory proceedings, including, but not limited to, court costs,

-witness fees (lay and expert), transcripts, court reporters, exhibits, and process servers;
+- Legal services, including, but not limited to, title examinations and the costs of litigation or regulatory proceedings, including, but not limited to, court costs, witness fees (lay and expert), transcripts, court reporters, exhibits, and process servers;

-- 17. Perishable foods and catering services; - 18.
-Postage; - 19.
-Prescriptions/medicines; - 20.
-Public auction items; - 21.
-Purchase and rental of real property; - 22.
-Software maintenance contracts, licenses, and upgrades for software already purchased; - 23.
+- 17. Perishable foods and catering services;

+- 18. Postage;

+- 19. Prescriptions/medicines;

+- 20. Public auction items;

+- 21. Purchase and rental of real property; - 22.
+Existing software maintenance contracts, licenses, upgrades, and hardware when it is a component of the software; - 23.
 Speakers, lecturers, musicians, and performing artists; - 24.
 Surplus property; - 25.
 Tuition; - 26.
 Used equipment and materials; - 27.
 Utility services electric, water, sewer, local telephone service, cable television and internet services, and natural gas; - 28.
-Vehicle cleaning services; and - 29.
-Additional items deemed exempt by the Commonwealth of Virginia which are not listed under this subsection. - (C) Contracts for goods or personal services for direct use by recipients of human services programs shall be exempt from these regulations and may be negotiated as appropriate.
-Contracts for the bulk procurement of goods or services for the use of recipients shall not be exempted from these regulations.
-For the purposes of this exemption, purchases of goods or services for general program participants is considered a bulk procurement.
-Purchases made for a specific client to meet acute, time-sensitive needs are considered "direct use". - (D) Negotiation of financing agreements entered into in connection with any leasepurchase of goods, whether or not the goods themselves have been competitively acquired, shall be exempt from any requirement of competitive bidding.
-However, all lease purchase financing agreements shall be administered and approved by the head of Procurement Services. - (E) Services rendered in the performance of work that is original and creative in character in a recognized field of artistic endeavor are exempted. - (F) Procurements by the General Registrar's Office for equipment, software, services, the printing of ballots, statement of results, or other materials essential to the conduct of an election are exempted pursuant to Virginia Code § 24.2-602, but the provisions of Article 4 (§ 2.2-4347 et seq.) and Article 6 (§ 2.2-4367 et seq.) of Chapter
+Vehicle cleaning services; - 29.
+Nutrient (Phosphorus), Wetland, and Stream Mitigation Credits; and - 30.
+Additional items deemed exempt by the Commonwealth of Virginia which are not listed under this subsection. - (C) The County may procure goods or professional services without competition for direct use by a recipient of County administered public assistance or social services programs as defined by § 63.2-100 of the Code of Virginia, or community services board as defined by § 37.2-100, or any public body purchasing services under the Children's Services Act for At-Risk Youth and Families (§ 2.2-5200 et seq.) or the Virginia Juvenile Community Crime Control Act (§ 16.1-309.2 et seq.) provided such good or personal service is delivered by a vendor upon specific instructions from the written authorized employee of the County.
+Contracts for the bulk procurement of goods and services for use of recipients shall not be exempted from the requirements of competitive procurement.
+For the purpose of this exemption, purchases of goods or services for general program participants is considered bulk procurement. - (D) Negotiation of financing agreements entered into in connection with any leasepurchase of goods, whether or not the goods themselves have been competitively acquired, shall be exempt from any requirement of competitive bidding.
+However, all lease purchase financing agreements shall be administered and approved by the Chief Procurement Officer. - (E) Services rendered in the performance of work that is original and creative in character in a recognized field of artistic endeavor are exempted. - (F) Procurements by the General Registrar's Office for equipment, software, services, the printing of ballots, statement of results, or other materials essential to the conduct of an election are exempted pursuant to Virginia Code § 24.2-602, but the provisions of Article 4 (§ 2.2-4347 et seq.) and Article 6 (§ 2.2-4367 et seq.) of Chapter